-- In another bowl, whip together remaining 1/2 cup powdered sugar, heavy whipping cream, and vanilla extract on high until stiff peaks form, about 3-5 minutes.
-Set whipped cream aside.
+- In another medium bowl, whip together remaining 1/2 cup powdered sugar, heavy whipping cream, and vanilla extract on high until stiff peaks form, about 3-5 minutes.
+Set whipped cream nearby.

-- In a fresh bowl, blend together remaining 4 oz cream cheese and cocoa powder on high until smooth, about 2-3 minutes.
-Add whipped cream to bowl and mix on low until cream and chocolate are completely incorporated, about another 2-3 minutes.
+- In a new medium bowl, blend together remaining 4 oz cream cheese and cocoa powder on high until smooth, about 2-3 minutes.
+Add just-prepared whipped cream to bowl and mix on low until cream and chocolate are completely incorporated, about another 2-3 minutes.

-- To assemble the dip: Add fluffy marshmallow and chocolate dips to a single bowl, alternating between the two (I liked to alternate which side of the bowl I added the flavors).
+- To assemble the dip: Add fluffy marshmallow and chocolate dips to a single bowl, alternating between the two (TIP: alternate which side of the bowl you layer the flavors for a mixed looks).
 When the boil is full, use a spoon or butter knife to drag through the dip, swirling the colors together.
 Top the dip with the remaining 1/4 cup mini marshmallows.